craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Apr 09 24.md

 We "revived" Jerran, regathered his GAS-4 OP kit, and re-moralized and re-contextualized Celaena.

 ### 21st of Weeding
-- Jerran recovers from an exhaustion.
+- Jerran recovers from an exhaustion, and earned +1 forward on further Gunsmithing Rolls.
 - Shep reads in the library with an 18 Religion or Arcana regarding "permanently banishing Celaena".
 Finds information on the [[Book of Names]] and or magically gathering her 'true name'.
 - Breenabelle and Little Fucker gather 131sp from the people of Magius.
 - Nala makes a series of potions on a 15...